yegor256/seedramp/log/2016/07/29/Privme.md

 --

 **Intro**.
-As a user, I like the idea of Privme, a lot.
+As a user, I like the idea of [Privme](http://www.privme.com), a lot.
 Listen up, you download an app, connect it with your Facebook, Instagram and whatever it is.
-Then, you let it screen your bank account (just like Intuit does, for example).
-You're all set.
-Now Privme knows a lot about you buying habits.
-It knows where you're eating, how often you check in and where, how much you're spending, etc.
+Then, you let it screen your bank account (just like QuickBooks does, for example) and you're all set.
+Now Privme knows a lot about your buying habits.
+It knows where you're eating, how often you check in, how much you're spending, etc.
 Then, a restaurant across the street downloads another Privme app and literally
 says: "I will give 25% to everybody who is eating in this town frequently and is an active Facebook user".
-The restaurant doesn't want to just give 25% to everybody (like Groupon does), but only to those who are potential active customers.
+The restaurant doesn't want to just give 25% to everybody (like Groupon does), but only to those who are potential active and loyal customers.
 Impressive, huh?
-I believe, it's just the next step after Groupon.
+I believe, it's the next step after Groupon.

 <!--